About National Ski Patrol

-The Eastern Division New Hampshire Region Ski Patrol is a member of Eastern Division of the National Ski Patrol has established this Web site to provide patrollers in the Region with the most current information about Region events and NSP programs, and a comprehensive, on-line information resource about activities relating to ski patrolling.
+New Hampshire Region Ski Patrol is a member of Eastern Division of the National Ski Patrol.
+This Web site was established to provide patrollers in NH with the most current information about Region organized events, educational programs, and a comprehensive, online information resource about ski patrolling activities.

-The New Hampshire Region is made up of 18 patrols and over 450 patrollers who are dedicated to serving the public and the outdoor industry by providing Emergency Care.
+New Hampshire Region is made up of 18 patrols with over 450 patrollers who are dedicated to serving the public and the outdoor industry by providing Emergency Care.

 The National Ski Patrol (NSP) is the largest winter rescue organization in the world.
 It was founded in 1938 by Charles Minot Dole at the urging of Roger Langley.
 It is composed of more than 26,000 members serving over 600 ski patrols including volunteer, paid, alpine, snowboard and Nordic patrollers throughout the United States and certain military areas in Europe.
 The group holds a congressional charter under Title 36 of the United State Code.